sakrsherif/GiraphBookSourceCodes/chapter02/README.md

 * The ```_bsp``` folder contains the data and configuration of the local Zookeeper instance that Girah runs in the local mode.

 #### GiraphDemoRunnerEclipseMaven
 The project requires the internet to download all the dependencies.
+It uses Giraph version 1.1.0 with Hadoop 2.5.1.

 * The ```input``` folder contains the input graph
 * The ```src``` folder contains the Java source file